codecraftingtools/codecraftingtools.github.io/_sources/libavoid-notes.rst.txt

   cd cola
   ./autogen.sh

-This may result in a build failure, but the required `libavoid.so` library should have been built correctly.
+This may result in a build failure, but the required :file:`libavoid.so` library should have been built correctly.
 The location of the library is here::